ahems/MyToDoApp/scripts/README.md

   - Assigns the web app service principal to the API app role
   - Enables web-to-API authentication via client credentials flow

-**Azure OpenAI Discovery:**
+**Azure OpenAI Model Discovery:**

-- Enumerates all available models in the Azure OpenAI account
+- Enumerates all available models in the Azure AI Services account
 - Retrieves quota availability for each model in the deployment region
-- Selects the best available chat model (e.g., GPT-4, GPT-3.5-turbo)
+- Selects the best available chat model using intelligent filtering:
+  - **Prefers "mini" models** (e.g., gpt-4o-mini) for cost-effectiveness
+  - **Excludes "nano" models** if better options exist
+  - Falls back to any available model if neither mini nor standard models are available
-- Selects the best available embedding model (e.g., text-embedding-ada-002)
+- Selects the best available embedding model with preference:
+  - **Prefers "small" embedding models** for cost optimization
+  - Falls back to any available embedding model
-- Prioritizes models with highest available capacity
+- Prioritizes models with highest available capacity within each category
-- Stores model selection in `azd` environment for Bicep deployment
+- **Stores model selection as environment variables** for consumption by Bicep templates
+  - The actual model deployments are created by the [`aiservices.bicep`](../infra/README.md#5-aiservicesbicep) module during `azd provision`
+  - This separation allows the script to discover available models before infrastructure deployment

+**Azure AI Services Account Creation:**

+- Creates Azure AI Services (Cognitive Services) account if it doesn't exist
+  - Account type: `AIServices` (includes Azure OpenAI and other AI services)
+  - SKU: `S0` (Standard tier)
+  - Custom subdomain configured for API access
+  - Derives unique account name if not specified (format: `todoapp-openai-<hash>`)
+- **Note**: The script creates the account but does NOT deploy models
+  - Model deployments are handled by Bicep infrastructure (see [Infrastructure Documentation](../infra/README.md#5-aiservicesbicep))
+  - The script sets environment variables that the Bicep templates use to deploy the selected models

 **Environment Setup:**

 - Sets `TENANT_ID`, `AZURE_SUBSCRIPTION_ID` from current Azure context
 - Captures `NAME` (user email) and `OBJECT_ID` (user principal ID)
 - Creates resource group if it doesn't exist
-- Derives Azure OpenAI account name if not specified
+- Validates or creates Azure AI Services account in target region

 ### Key Functions

 - `Ensure-AppRegistration`: Creates or validates web app registration with OAuth secret
 - `Ensure-ApiAppRegistration`: Creates API app with app roles and assigns permissions
-- `Ensure-OpenAIAccount`: Creates Azure OpenAI account if missing
+- `Ensure-OpenAIAccount`: Creates Azure AI Services account (type: AIServices, SKU: S0) if missing
-- `Get-AccountModelsMultiVersion`: Enumerates available models using Azure REST API
+- `Get-AccountModelsMultiVersion`: Enumerates available models using Azure REST API (API version: 2025-07-01-preview)
-- `Get-AoaiModelAvailableQuota`: Retrieves real-time quota availability per model/region
+- `Get-AoaiModelAvailableQuota`: Retrieves real-time quota availability per model/region/SKU

 ### Environment Variables Set